 #3 Schedule and Calendar

 Imagine saying that sentence and then complaining about how you’re out of shape.
 There are simply too many temptations that get in the way: The pillow.
-The burger shop down the street.
+The burger or taco shop down the street.
 As the saying goes, “Those who fail to plan, plan to fail.”

 In the last point, we talked about finding local info and having an Itinerary.
 Once you have that, you can easily set up your own schedule.

 Figure out what restaurants in the area match meet your dieting standards.
 Block out the ideal times for exercise.